-- 58. The Committee on the Peaceful Uses of Outer Space has been encouraging States to act collectively to promote the peaceful exploration and use of outer space through a variety of mechanisms, including United Nations treaties and principles on outer space, General Assembly resolutions and other relevant instruments on the peaceful exploration and use of outer space. - 59.
+- 61. The Committee on the Peaceful Uses of Outer Space has been encouraging States to act collectively to promote the peaceful exploration and use of outer space through a variety of mechanisms, including United Nations treaties and principles on outer space, General Assembly resolutions and other relevant instruments on the peaceful exploration and use of outer space. - 62.
 International agreements can be seen as major and effective mechanisms for international space cooperation.
-While States are ultimately autonomous and independent with respect to choice of modes of cooperation, there has been a call for all parties involved in space cooperation to keep in mind consensus, the special needs of developing countries, and fair, mutually acceptable and equitable terms and conditions. - 60.
+In addition, international organizations are an important and effective forum for international space cooperation.
+While States are ultimately autonomous and independent with respect to choice of modes of cooperation, there has been a call for all parties involved in space cooperation to keep in mind consensus, the special needs of developing countries, and fair, mutually acceptable and equitable terms and conditions. - 63.
 Some States members of the Committee reported that they employ a set of international instruments for bilateral space projects.
 Most notable are framework agreements, which are binding under international law and used to govern general legal principles and terms and conditions for future cooperation in a broad range of areas of cooperation; and implementing arrangements/agreements, which are used for specific mission details.
 Framework agreements have been concluded even in the absence of a specific cooperative project.
-Framework agreements are usually signed by the two Governments, but there are also cases in which the two signatories are national space agencies. - 61.
-Owing to the increasing number of spacefaring nations and the diversity of interests in space activities, non-legally binding space-related multilateral agreements have been increasing in the past three decades.
-The advantages of non-legally binding agreements include facilitating the drafting of new rules for reference and guidance;

-acting as persuasive guidance of the behaviour of the parties, as they have a moral obligation not to violate these rules; and assisting in the development of customary rules in the space field.
+Framework agreements are usually signed by the two Governments, but there are also cases in which the two signatories are national space agencies. - 64.
+Owing to the increasing number of spacefaring nations and the diversity of interests in space activities, non-legally binding instruments have been increasing in the past three decades.
+The advantages of non-legally binding instruments include facilitating the drafting of new rules for reference and guidance; acting as persuasive guidance of the behaviour of the parties, as they have a moral obligation not to violate these rules; and assisting in the development of customary rules in the space field.

-62. Some space projects employ the combination of a framework agreement and an implementing agreement, including memorandums of understanding.
+65. Some space projects employ the combination of a framework agreement and an implementing agreement, including memorandums of understanding.
 In other cases, a separate implementing agreement is concluded, independent of the main agreement.
+More information on mechanisms for international cooperation can be found in the report of the Working Group on the Review of International Mechanisms for Cooperation in the Peaceful Exploration and Use of Outer Space on the work conducted under its multi-year workplan (A/AC.105/C.2/112).